Emerging Artist Residency

 Sarita Westrup is Arts Fort Worth's 2022 Emerging Artist in Residence!
 Sarita is a textile and sculpture artist who received her MFA in Fibers from the University of North Texas.
 Formerly the Textiles Studio Coordinator at the Penland School of Craft, Sarita’s sculptural basketry works are rooted in weaving techniques and bricolage and inspired by the Rio Grande Valley on the Texas-Mexico border where she was born and raised.

 Twined Basket Workshop

-Create a beautiful and functional twined basket in the round.
-Learn how to weave with round reed, begin with a star base, weave a spiral to form the walls, and finish the lip of the basket.
-This is a wonderful beginning level basket weaving class; all levels are welcome.
-Tickets include the cost of materials.
+Participants created a beautiful and functional twined basket in the round and learned how to weave with round reed, begin with a star base, weave a spiral to form the walls, and finish the lip of the basket.

 Artist Talk with Sarita Westrup

 Recording coming soon

 Sarita Westrup is an artist and contemporary basket weaver originally from the Rio Grande Valley of South Texas.
 Through the use of reed, cement, and woven sculptural techniques her work explores themes of tension, movement, and containment, joins and permeable space, and the bi-cultural aesthetics of her home.